HelpMe-Pls/Life-Engineering/Tips & Tools/Interview prep.md

 # Before the interview
 - Pay attention to the yearly reports from Adecco, First Alliance, Navigos, Vietnamwork, Talentnet, NodeFlair,... to see where the market is heading, and base your skills on that.
 - Include keywords from job descriptions into your resume.
 Analyze the job description and determine how important each skill and experience is, then optimize the *frequency* of the keyword according to its importance/relevance.
-- The resume is all about selling how well you communicate.
-Be sure that you can answer 2-3 levels deep questions clarifying each and every of your bullet points.
+- The interview is all about selling how well you communicate.
+Be sure that you can answer 2-3 levels deep questions clarifying each and every of your bullet points in your CV.
 For example, the interviewer may ask 3 questions to clarify this one: "*With an everlasting curiosity and a relentless drive to adapt, I am experienced in modern web development with a strong foundation in web technologies*.":
 	- Give me an experience in your work that highlights your trait of "everlasting curiosity and a relentless drive to adapt".
 	- How does that have anything to do with a strong foundation in web technologies?
 	- Some random follow-up question based on your answer to those 2 questions above.